seekpinky/Flatiron_phase5cap/README.md

 ![RF](https://user-images.githubusercontent.com/65572411/186773036-9569ef07-fe3c-48e7-b6cc-cfadc6329ea8.png)

-Feature Importance
+## Feature Importance

+Two significant features for the logestic regression model were the `Loan_contract_type_cl` and `Client_Income_Type_Retired` variables.
+The cash loan type is different than the typical auto loan type as the borrower receives cash while the retiree doesn't have a regular income.
+We may want to see if they have additional risk for these two variables.

 ![wright](https://user-images.githubusercontent.com/65572411/186773163-6da465cb-209e-4757-a351-25374c52cfdd.png)

-**Recommendations:**
+## Recommendations

--Need some professional insight to have a better feature selection.
+- Professional Insight: We would appreciate some professional insight to better feature selection and improve our model performance.

--Further examine to see if `Loan_contract_type_cl`, and `Client_Income_Type_Retired` carry more risk of default.
+- Further investigation on loan type: We should examine to see if `Loan_contract_type_cl` and `Client_Income_Type_Retired` carry more risk of default.

+- Accuracy is still important: The model's accuracy is still a vital metric, even if we focus on the recall and precision score.
+For example, the logistic regression model would be functional if it didn't produce so many false positive results and predicted the true negative accurately.
+Then, we would have a higher precision score and F1 score.

--Examine with payment history:This data set mainly consists of borrowers' background data.
+- Examine payment history: This data set mainly consists of borrowers' background data.
 We want to investigate it further to see if the borrower's payment history pattern would change the prediction of this analysis.

 ## Repository Structure

 ```
-├── images_presentation
+├── data
 ├── pdfs
 ├── .gitignore
-├── Image Classification - Binary.ipynb
+├── README.md
 └── Final_Project_5.ipynb
 └── README.md
 ```